tinystacks/mkdocs/docs/existing.md

 * A `release.yml` file, which AWS CodeDeploy will use to run your Docker container on an Amazon Elastic Container Service (ECS) cluster hosted in your AWS account.

 For more details on the elements of a TinyStacks deployment, [see our architecture page](architecture.md).

+**Note**: If your app is already Dockerized (has a Dockerfile), you **do not** need to replace it with our Dockerfile.
+We only provide a Dockerfile for the benefit of teams who have no yet containerized their applications.

 Since your Docker container must contain the framework required by your application, it's important that you click the **Framework** dropdown and select whatever framework your application uses.
 This will ensure that the `Dockerfile` that you download can successfully run your application.